bnmtthws/bnmtthws.github.io/_pages/people.md

 Ralitza joined the lab in May 2024 to work on the impact of water acidification on salmon imprinting and olfaction as part of the BCSRIF project led by Ian Bouyoucos.
 Ralitza is co-supervised by Colin Brauner. <br/><br/>

+{: #shelly}
+### Shelly Wu, Ph.D. candidate, Zoology (2023-present);

+Shelly joined our lab in 2023 to finish her Ph.D. studies on sensory adaptations and mechanisms in a diverse array of taxa, including frogs, birds, and mosquitoes.
+Shelly is currently focused on understanding the taste system in *Aedes aegypti* mosquitoes, and is co-supervised by Duncan Leitch. <br/><br/>

 ## Staff

 {: #alex}
 ### Oleksandr Hulai, Research Associate (2024-present)

 Oleksandr holds a Master’s degree in Veterinary Medicine (1997).
 He received his doctorate in ecology in 2005 for his research on the spirochete Leptospira interrogans, a pathogen for humans and animals, and their ecological relationships in freshwater.
 His postdoctoral research included the study of the ecology of the pathogenic bacterium *Erysipelothrix rhusiopathiae*.
 For the last year and a half, Oleksandr worked as a visiting researcher in the laboratory of Professor Flaminia Catteruccia at the Harvard T.H.
 Chan School of Public Health (USA).
 There he participated in the study of the interaction between *Anopheles gambiae* and the malaria pathogen Plasmodium.
-At UBC, Oleksandr will be working on generating genetic tools to investigate the links between olfaction and immunity in *Aedes aegypti* mosquitoes.
+At UBC, Oleksandr will be working on generating genetic tools to investigate the links between olfaction and immunity in *Aedes aegypti* mosquitoes. <br/> <br/>

 {: #nick }